Try these Chicken Stuffed Zucchini Enchiladas for a low carb dinner! Thin slices of zucchini replace the tortillas in these tasty enchiladas!

 - Cuisine: American

-Keywords: zucchini enchiladas, enchilada recipe, chicken enchiladas, dinner ideas, dinner recipes, chicken recipes
+Keywords: zucchini enchiladas, enchilada recipe, chicken enchiladas, dinner ideas, dinner recipes, easy chicken recipes, rotisserie chicken recipes, low carb recipes

 This recipe was adapted from Skinnytaste